paul-hammant/Car-Speed-Via-Doppler-Library/WEB_BROWSER_USAGE.md

 This guide shows how to use the Doppler Speed Calculator library in web browsers with real-time microphone input, specifically for Safari on iOS 18.

+> **Note**: This guide covers microphone input specifically.
+For general web integration via runtime linkage, see [DOPPLER_SERVICE_INTEGRATION.md](DOPPLER_SERVICE_INTEGRATION.md).

 ## Overview

-The library works directly with raw audio sample arrays from the Web Audio API, eliminating the need for file system operations or WAV file creation.
+The library works directly with raw audio sample arrays from the Web Audio API using runtime linkage, eliminating the need for file system operations or WAV file creation.

 ## Basic Setup